Many of the Hiking trips undertaken in

 Blue Basin FallsThe name Blue Basin is given to a picturesque waterfall and

 pool on the Diego Martin River.
-The pool is surrounded by luxuriant tropical vegetation
+The waterfall and pool

 and is situated at the northern end of the Diego Martin valley.
 It is about nine (9) miles